ICE Gets Greenlight to Force-Feed Hunger Striker in Arizona Jail

 Diaz was placed in solitary confinement when he began his hunger strike, he told The Daily Beast in a Tuesday phone call from the Miami lockup.
 He is now isolated in a medical unit without any contact with other detainees, Diaz said.

-Joanna Naples-Mitchell, a human rights lawyer and U.S. researcher at Physicians for Human Rights, said that when area hospitals refuse to assist in force-feeding, ICE usually turns to contractors instead “in contravention of very clear medical ethical guidelines.”
+Joanna Naples-Mitchell, a human rights lawyer, U.S. researcher at Physicians for Human Rights, and co-author of Behind Closed Doors, said that when area hospitals refuse to assist in force-feeding, ICE usually turns to contractors instead “in contravention of very clear medical ethical guidelines.”
 And ICE’s description of force-feeding as a medical necessity to avoid unnecessary deaths is something of a red herring, Naples-Mitchell told The Daily Beast.

 “If they were really concerned about that, then they would be making systematic efforts to improve conditions across the board,” she said.
 “The fact that they’re suddenly worried about someone who’s on hunger strike dying in custody, when they haven't shown any similar concern for the many, many people who have died in ICE custody, really shows how suspect that concern is.”